 CHARLOTTE, N.C.
 (SYRACUSE METS) –

-Truist Field is known for being a hitter’s paradise, and this week has been no exception.
-The two teams have combined for 14 home runs in the first three games of the series, including six in Thursday night’s game alone.
+Truist Field in Charlotte is known for being a hitter’s paradise, and this week has held true to form.
+The two teams have also combined for 21 home runs in the first five games of the series.